Member profiles

 Dr Kris Taylor

-Kris Taylor is a Research Fellow in the Department of Psychology at the University of Auckland – a researcher who thrives in inter-disciplinary and theoretically informed spaces, Kris’s PhD research focused on ideas of pornographic harm, and the ways in which conceptualizing pornography viewing as addictive works across different spheres of knowledge (social, cultural, historical, and personal).
+Kris Taylor is a Research Fellow in the Department of Psychology at the University of Auckland – a researcher who thrives in inter-disciplinary and theoretically informed spaces, Kris’s PhD research focused on ideas of pornographic harm, and the ways in which conceptualising pornography viewing as addictive works across different spheres of knowledge (social, cultural, historical, and personal).
 Specifically, his work on the deployment of an addiction self-diagnosis asks questions about the medicalisation of problematic behaviours, the circulation of therapeutic knowledge between expert and lay fields (especially online), as well as knowledge production and application more broadly.
 Kris is currently working on developing innovative gendered violence prevention tools and working with young men in Aotearoa around issues of harm, ethics, and social justice

 Email: kris.taylor@auckland.ac.nz

-Dr Katey Thom
+Associate Professor Katey Thom

 Email: katey.thom@aut.ac.nz